 The Family Selection Working Group will compile date from the Financial Assessment (Step 1), the Self-reported Needs Assessment (Step 3), and the Home Visit (Step 4), into a final total for each Applicant Family.
 The totals for all Applicant Families will be compared, and then the Family Selection Working Group will present the successful Applicant Family to the Habitat for Humanity Prince Edward-Hastings Board of Directors (see Step 6).

 The Habitat for Humanity Prince Edward-Hastings Board of Directors will approve the Family Selection Working Group’s recommended Applicant Family for Homeownership.

 The successful applicant will become a Partner Family.
-This decision will first be communicated to the Applicant Family, and then the media.
-If it is deemed appropriate the newly chosen Partner Family may be asked to speak with the media.
+This decision will first be communicated to the Applicant Family, and they will be given the opportunity to accept.
+Once

 Applicants who are not selected, as a Partner Family for a home, are kept on file for one year, and encouraged to reapply if/when applications are opened again, with updated financial information.